A new Kraftwerk-inspired LED tie kit?

 Ready to wear!

-It's worth mentioning that this isn't remotely the only way to build Kraftwerk-inspired LED tie, nor the first-- it's just a convenient and practical method, starting with an easy kit.
+It’s worth mentioning that this isn’t remotely the only way to build Kraftwerk-inspired LED tie, nor the first– it’s just a convenient and practical method, starting with an easy kit.
 Notably, our friend Matt Sarnoff built his own tie some time ago, using a 555 and 4017 circuit.
 That circuit is almost identical to our first Cylon Jack O-Lantern, and is probably very similar to the circuit that Kraftwerk originally used.
-Versus that circuit design, our has typically much lower power consumption-- making it easy to run on just a coin cell.
-And that's not a bad thing for a wearable. :)
+Versus that circuit design, our has typically much lower power consumption– making it easy to run on just a coin cell.
+And that’s not a bad thing for a wearable. :)

-The Larson Scanner kit-- complete with the new firmware --is shipping now at Evil Mad Science.
-Source code and other documentation about the Larson Scanner is available at the Evil Mad Science Wiki.
+The Larson Scanner kit– complete with the new firmware –is shipping now at Evil Mad Science.

 Windell H. Oskay